 “How do I sign up for a GRE group class?”

 Each class is reserved for the first ten students to provide deposits.

-- Pay any time before the due date at the Make a Payment page.
+- Pay immediately or any time before the due date.

 Price: Each class requires an initial deposit of $600.
 Includes materials.